DominicBreuker/goncat/README.md

   be forwarded through the slave to `google.com:443`
 - Remote port forwarding: as master, add `-R 8443:google.com:443` to open a local port 8443 on the slave side, any connection to it will be forwarded through the master to `google.com:443`
+- SOCKS proxy: as master, add `-D 127.0.0.1:1080` to create a SOCKS proxy, through which you can use the slave side
 - Logging: as master, add `--log /tmp/log.txt` to log the session to a file
 - Cleanup: as slave, add `--clean` to make goncat delete itself after execution